-Squeeze a bit of gentle liquid soap into a cup of warm water and mix to form suds.
+Squeeze a bit of gentle liquid soap into a cup of warm (but not hot!) water and mix to form suds.
 Soak your aligners in the soapy water for 20–30 minutes, then rinse your aligners clean.
-Remember not to use that soapy cup as a drinking glass, but consider hanging onto it for a future April Fool’s prank.

-In a cup, mix 1 part white vinegar to 3 parts warm (but not too warm!) water.
+In a cup, mix one part white vinegar to three parts warm water.
+Make sure the water isn’t too hot, though!
+Hot water can damage the plastic in your aligners and ruin them.
 Soak your aligners in the liquid for 20 minutes, then rinse in cool water.

-Mix a tablespoon of baking soda with ½ cup water and soak your aligners for 60 minutes, then scoop out your aligners and rinse them before reuniting them with your teeth.
-You can also use this baking soda mixture to brighten up dirty running shoes and clean your shower grout, but hey, your level of cleanliness is your own business.
+Mix a tablespoon of baking soda with ½ cup water and soak your aligners for 60 minutes.
+Then, scoop out your aligners and rinse them before reuniting them with your teeth.